Rules and application form: 'Encounter: The Ukrainian-Jewish Literary Prize' ™ 2023 Fiction Category

 The Prize is sponsored by the Ukrainian Jewish Encounter, a Canadian charitable non-profit organization, with the support of the NGO "Publishers Forum" (Lviv, Ukraine).

 Submitted works must reflect whole, or in part, some aspect of the Ukrainian-Jewish experience, whether it be through characters, the backdrop against which stories take place and so forth.

 In 2023, works of fiction — prose, poetry and drama — will be considered.

 Priority will be given to original works in the Ukrainian language, although exceptional books translated from other languages will be considered.

 Works that foster inter-ethnic strife will not be considered.

 Books must exist in physical form and be available in Ukrainian bookstores, on the websites of publishing houses and/or public libraries.
 Jury members have the right to contact the applicant for more information on the availability of books.

-Works may be submitted by publishers, book-related non-profit organizations and publisher's associations.
+Works may be submitted by publishers, persons connected with book publishing, non-profit organizations and publisher's associations.

-Fiction works published in 2020-2021 will be considered.
-Publishers may only submit one piece of fiction for each year specified in the award conditions (that is a qualifying institution may submit a total of 2 (two) works).
+Fiction works published in 2020-2022 will be considered.
+Publishers may only submit one piece of fiction for each year specified in the award conditions (that is a qualifying institution may submit a total of 3 (three) works).